UMR-CNRS-7267/Metacongo_Paper/README.md

 $ kreport2krona.py -r orphan_kraken2.report --intermediate-ranks  -o orphan_kraken2.KRONA

-#Generate html for visualization (you can use the script available with kaiju package ktImportText from KronaTools ...)
+#Generate an HTML for visualization (you can use the script available with kaiju package ktImportText from KronaTools ...)

 $ ktImportText -o metacongo_remaining_kraken2.KRONA.html  metacongo_remaining_kraken2.KRONA